-Preston Library has reopened at its old premises more than four years after it was shut-down by Brent Council.
+Preston Library reopened at its old premises more than four years after shut-down by Brent Council.

-Campaigners have moved in following discussions with the authorities who say its only temporary but will consider long-term deal.
+Campaigners have moved in following discussions with the authorities.
+They say its only temporary but will consider long-term deal.

-In 2011, the Council shut-down the Library blaming budget cuts for the closure it left the people in the area devastated and for many in a lonely place.
-A wall was built as part of the security installed to block entry.
+In 2011, the Council shut-down the Library blaming budget cuts for the closure.
+It left the people in the area devastated and for many in a lonely place.
+A wall built as part of the security installed to block entry.